 The Booming Tower in the town is named for the immense bronze bell, used to call the townsfolk and others into the safety of the castle when longships are sighted.
 The Mallisters have a small fleet of six longships and two war galleys to defend the region.

-Catelyn Stark, Lysa Arryn and Petyr Baelish visited Seagard often in their youth, camping at Oldstones on the way there with Hoster Tully.
+Catelyn Tully, Lysa Tully, and Petyr Baelish visited Seagard often in their youth, camping at Oldstones on the way there with Lord Hoster Tully.
 Both Tully daughters briefly became lost on the ride back to Riverrun.

 A Game of Thrones